 What is a truck’s “black box” and how is it used for truck accident claims?

-A truck’s black box, known as an Electronic Control Module (ECM), works something like a black box on a commercial jet – it records certain data, such as speed and braking times, that is relevant to an accident.
+A truck’s black box, known as an Electronic Control Module (ECM), works like a black box on a commercial jet – it records certain data, such as speed and braking times, relevant to an accident.
 It can be used as evidence in court or in settlement negotiations.

 Who will pay for my damages?
 The trucking company?

 The trucking company probably won’t be liable, because most truckers are considered independent contractors of the companies they work for, not employees.
 A trucking company can normally be held liable only if it was itself negligent in some way.
 Never fear, because truckers are usually heavily insured.